example1/repo.py

 Executions

 The execution will be received by an agent, along with any arguments.
 The agent will then create a new sub-process, and run the function in this process.
-Whilst executing the function, a couple of things might happen:
+Whilst executing the function, a couple of notable things might happen:

 1. The function completes - either by (explicitly or implicitly) returning a value, or by raising an exception.
 In either case, the result will be reported back to the server, and the process will be shut down.